 Giving and receiving correction well are vitally important, because we’re sinners!
 We sin against others, and others sin against us.
 These skills are necessary in marriages, families, churches, businesses—really any group or organization—that involves relationships, so they can be strong and healthy.
-Here are reasons giving and receiving correction well is so important!
+Here are four reasons giving and receiving correction well is so important!

 First, the Bible Has a Lot to Say About Giving and Receiving Correction